ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 There's an incredible turn-key virtual machine experience for this second edition of the book that provides you with a powerful social web mining toolbox.
 This toolbox provides the ability to explore and run all of the source code in a hassle-free manner.
 All that you have to do is [follow a few simple steps](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix A - Virtual Machine Experience.html) to get the virtual machine installed, and you'll be running the example code in as little as 20-30 minutes.
 (And by the way, most of that time is waiting for files to download.)

-This [short screencast](https://vimeo.com/72383764) demonstrates the steps involved in installing the virtual machine, which installs every single dependency for you automatically and save you a lot of time.
+This [short screencast](https://vimeo.com/72383764) demonstrates the steps involved in installing the virtual machine, which installs every single dependency for you automatically and saves you a lot of time.
 Even sophisticated power users tend to prefer using it versus using their own environments.

 If you experience any problems at all with installation of the virtual machine, file an issue here on GitHub.
 Be sure to also follow [@SocialWebMining](http://twitter.com/socialwebmining) on Twitter and like http://facebook.com/MiningTheSocialWeb on Facebook.